VOLTTRON/volttron/docs/source/devguides/walkthroughs/VOLTTRON-Central-Demo.rst

 The next step is to configure the instances that will connect to VOLTTRON Central.
 In the second and third terminal windows run `volttron-cfg`.
-Like the VOLTTRON\_HOME variable these instances need to have unique addresses.
+Like the VOLTTRON\_HOME variable, these instances need to have unique addresses.

 Install a platform agent and a historian as before.
-Since we used the default options when configuring VOLTTRON Central we can use the default options when configuring these platform agents as well.
+Since we used the default options when configuring VOLTTRON Central, we can use the default options when configuring these platform agents as well.

 |Platform Config|